Top Pick: BORA PM-3550

 So what happens if you have a wood base that is already sturdy enough to support casters?
 Well, instead of installing a mobile base, you can instead attach a mobile base caster that will “stand up” to take the weight of the load and then release itself and set the bench on its legs.

 The biggest consideration?
-Making sure you aren’t impeding your work area or creating a trip hazard.
-Which is why one of my tricks when assembling any mobile base is to install the caster flippers facing into each other so they stay out of my way.
+Ensure you are staying within your work area and creating a trip hazard.
+One of my tricks when assembling any mobile base is to install the caster flippers facing each other, so they stay out of my way.

 Best Adjustable Mobile Bases

-Without doubt, one of the most popular types of mobile bases is the classic adjustable mobile base.
-Since it allows you to customize your base size to your tools you can mobilize just about anything within the rated size and weight capacity.
+Undoubtedly, the classic adjustable mobile base is one of the most popular types.
+Since it allows you to customize your base size to your tools, you can mobilize about anything within the rated size and weight capacity.

 1. HTC2000 Mobile Base (Budget Pick)